uwalakab/registry-keys/screen-standby-10-seconds-after-locking-console/README.md

 # Windows Screen Lock Registry hacks
-Below eample - The screen goes in Standby mode 10 seconds after locking the Windows console.
+Below example - The screen automatically goes into Standby mode 10 seconds after locking the Windows console.<br>
+NOTE: The setting needs to be done for both the Power and Battery settings, (i.e. `setacvalueindex` and `setdcvalueindex` respectively)

 ```
 powercfg.exe /setacvalueindex SCHEME_CURRENT SUB_VIDEO VIDEOCONLOCK 10